Behaviours that Challenge Related to Interruption of Repetitive Behaviours

-Sometimes we see an increase in challenging behaviour in situations where repetitive behaviours are interrupted or terminated.
+Sometimes we see an increase in behaviours that challenge in situations where repetitive behaviours are interrupted or terminated.

 Examples of times when repetitive behaviours are interrupted include: stopping someone from completing a repetitive action or ritual such as lining up objects or turning the lights on and off before leaving a room.

-As with the challenging behaviour associated with anxiety, this may be more likely to occur in individuals who show autistic characteristics.
+As with the behaviours that challenge associated with anxiety, this may be more likely to occur in individuals who show autistic characteristics.
 To see an example of behaviour related to interruption of a repetitive behaviour watch the short film at the top of the page (role play actors).

-How to manage challenging behaviour related to interruption of repetitive activities
+How to manage behaviours that challenge related to interruption of repetitive activities

 These suggestions should only be carried out with support from a professional, such as a clinical psychologist, who can ensure that the behaviour is definitely related to interruption of repetitive behaviours.
-Sometimes the cause of challenging behaviour can be very difficult to spot.
+Sometimes the cause of behaviours that challenge can be very difficult to spot.

 - Give a warning period after which the activity will be terminated.
 It might be helpful to do this using an egg timer, picture of a clock or other visual cue that the person can look at and help you to set up.
 That way, the person can see how much time is left before the activity will be terminated.